remboinc/Tg_timer_bot/README.md

 Get a token from the [Bot Father](https://t.me/BotFather) and write it to a variable `TG_TOKEN`.
 Find out your telegram-id, for example, using [IDBot](https://t.me/username_to_id_bot) and enter it into a variable `TG_CHAT_ID`.

+To run the script, enter the command:

+    python main.py